President, Paramount Television and Digital Entertainment

 Powell joined Paramount in 2004 from an interactive marketing position at Sony Pictures.
 In 2006, she was promoted to Senior Vice President of Interactive Marketing, and in 2010, was tapped to run Insurge Pictures.
 She has created, developed and executed digital marketing campaigns for such films as the “PARANORMAL ACTIVITY” and “STAR TREK” franchises, “IRON MAN,” “CLOVERFIELD,” “JACKASS,” “TRANSFORMERS,” “TROPIC THUNDER” and “TEAM AMERICA.”
 Powell began her career at CNN.

 Powell has received numerous industry awards, which includes being featured on Variety’s 2012 Women’s Impact List and being inducted into the 2011 American Advertising Federation Marketing Hall of Fame.
 Her work has been recognized by the Key Art Awards, Webby Awards, OMMA Awards, IAB MIXX Awards and more.
 Powell has also been profiled as a 2005 Next Generation executive by The Hollywood Reporter and Media Maven by Ad Age.

-In addition to her professional accomplishments, Powell remains dedicated to her charitable work, focusing on her passion for helping children in need.
+In addition to her professional accomplishments, Powell remains dedicated to charitable work, focusing on her passion for helping children in need.
 She participates regularly in mentoring programs and reads to elementary school students as part of Viacom’s Viacommunity initiatives.
-She also regularly volunteers at the UCLA Pediatric Oncology Ward, bringing arts and entertainment to critically ill children.
+Powell also regularly volunteers at the UCLA Pediatric Oncology Ward, bringing arts and entertainment to critically ill children.